6th Alabama Cavalry Regiment: Service

 In June 1864 Maj.
 Gen. Lovell Rousseau was ordered by Gen. Sherman to start from Nashville and move south.
 Units to be under his command included the 8th Indiana, 2nd Kentucky, 4th Tennessee, 9th Ohio, and 5th Iowa cavalry regiments.
 Most of this cavalry, except the 4th Tennessee, were dismounted due to the difficulty in obtaining horses so Rousseau was forced to take horses from other regiments.
 Also, accompanying General Rousseau were guns from the 1st Michigan Artillery.
 This command was to move through Decatur and to move slowly to Blountsville and Ashville.
 And, if the way was clear, to cross the Coosa River at the Ten Island Ford or the railroad bridge with the ultimate goal of breaking up the Montgomery and West Point Railroad between Tuskegee and Opelika.
 When hearing of the approach of the Union troops Clanton moved with Lieutenant Colonel Washington T. Lary and the 6th Alabama Cavalry toward Greensport and positioned his troops.
 The resulting fighting was disastrous for General Clanton and his valiant men, particularly the 6th Alabama Cavalry.
-Lieutenant Colonel Lary and his Executive Officer, Major E.A.
+Lieutenant Colonel Lary and his executive officer, Major E.A.
 McWhorter were captured.

 Transferred to West Florida, the 6th fought Maj.
 Gen. Frederick Steele's column at Bluff Springs and Lt.
 Col. Andrew Spurling's column at Milton with many prisoners taken.

 The flag of the 6th Alabama Cavalry was captured on March 25, 1865, by Private Thomas Riley, Co.
-D, 1st Louisiana Cavalry during an engagement which took place between Canoe Creek, Alabama and the Escambia River prior to the Battle of Fort Blakely.
+D, 1st Louisiana Cavalry during an engagement which took place between Canoe Creek, Alabama and the Escambia River prior to the Battle of Fort Blakeley.
 Private Riley was recommended for and received the Medal of Honor.
 The flag was forwarded to the U.S. War Department where it was assigned Capture Number 453.
 The flag and its staff were returned to the State of Alabama effective April 26, 1905.
 This flag received conservation treatment and was prepared for display by Textile Preservation Associates, Inc. of Sharpsburg, MD in March 1999.
 There are many references of a Rudolph Riddell with the 61st New York capturing the flag of the 6th Alabama Cavalry on April 6, 1864, at the Battle of Sailor's Creek during the Appomattox Campaign, in Virginia.
 There is no record of this Alabama Cavalry regiment ever being in Virginia but the brigade facing these New York troops included the 6th Alabama Infantry.
 That probably was the unit that should have been referenced in the Medal of Honor citation.